Yakabuff/EECS-4441-Project/README.md

 # Instructions: #

-In the phrase files, there are a few reserved words that you have to use hotkeys to type.
+In the phrase files, there are a few reserved words that you have to enter with hotkeys.
 Do not cheat and type them out manually:

 - Up
 - Down